-Note: If you see this error message, you must go to Add or Remove Programs and uninstall Microsoft SQL Server.
+Note: If you see an error message indicating that the installer was not run with a domain user, you did not run the installer under a domain user account.
+To resolve this, you must go to Add or Remove Programs and uninstall Microsoft SQL Server.
 When prompted to select the features to remove, select all features.
 When the uninstall completes, log in to the NES host as a domain user and then run setup.exe again.